Mekadrom/uhoma/hadb/readme.md

 To update the database to the correct schema layout, you must also run deltarun.sh:
 1. Run ./deltarun.sh -u hams_data -p hams_data -U localhost -P 5432 -d hams_data

+Delta run order is defined in the `runorder` file.
+The order of deltas in the delta directory is not used.